microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/1_Half-Step_Full-Step/readme.md

 <br>1 Half-Step = 2 sub-steps

-<br>To generate this project using MPLAB X IDE and the MPLAB X Code Configurator (MCC Melody, MCC Clasic is not supported on this device), follow the next steps:
+<br>To generate this project using MPLAB X IDE and the MPLAB X Code Configurator (MCC) with Melody (MCC Clasic is not supported for this device), follow the next steps:

 <br>1.
 Open MPLAB X IDE and create a new project for the AVR16EB32 device.